 There is perhaps no other surgical condition that elicits such diversity in opinions.

 The complexity of the bunion condition has bred complexity in surgical approaches, with surgeons exploring techniques that affect either the bones, joints, or soft tissues of the foot.

 An osteotomy is the original 'break-n-shift' concept that cuts and shapes the bone in different locations.
 A surgeon selects a cutting method depending on the severity of the bunion and their training.
 Strictly speaking, a bunionectomy cuts away the protruding metatarsal head, often including part of the typical big toe joint, for the purpose of narrowing the forefoot.
 An exostectomy only shaves down abnormal bone spurs without infringing on the normal joint.
 The more recent minimally-invasive techniques follow the same concept as osteotomy procedures, only the incision is smaller.

 Arthrodesis, joint fusion, procedures are designed to realign and fix displaced bones by cutting out the joint (bones, cartilage and ligaments) in order to fuse its adjacent bones together.
 Most new joint fusion procedures are interpretation of the Lapidus procedure, often introducing new instrumentation and implants to aid in shaping and fixing the cut.

-The McBride procedure was the first technique that attempted to correct the bunion condition by manipulating soft tissue only.
+The McBride procedure was the first technique that attempted to correct the bunion condition by soft tissue manipulation alone.
 It is now only performed to supplement other primary procedures.
-Although syndesmosis Bunion Surgery belongs to this minimally-traumatic category, it is a stand-alone technique and only it would regenerate a new ligament to replace incompetent ones to prevent recurrence.
-Later the Tight-rope procedure attempted the same non-bone-breaking concept with a minimally-invasive technique that relies on artificial sutures for recurrence prevention.
+Although Syndesmosis Bunion Surgery belongs to this minimally-traumatic category, it is the only stand-alone technique that naturally generates a new ligament to replace incompetent ones for recurrence prevention.
+Later the Tight-rope procedure attempted the same non-bone-breaking concept with a minimally-invasive technique that relies on synthetic sutures for recurrence prevention.